NOVEL CORONAVIRUS DISEASE INFORMATION

 - Cook Islands resident permit holders

-- Must have spent the last 14 days in New Zealand prior to entry into the Cook Islands
+- Must have spent the last 14 days in New Zealand and/or the Cook Islands, prior to entry into the Cook Islands

-- Undergo a COVID-19 test within 96 hours of your flight departing Auckland, which must be negative
+- Provides a negative COVID-19 test within 96 hours prior to departure from Auckland, NewZealand

 Please see your usual GP for a health check if you feel unwell, and ensure you have adequate medicine supplies.
 If you do not have an Auckland based GP, please contact Te Marae Ora on email: [email protected]